Lori Vallow Daybell convicted in Arizona of conspiring to kill her estranged husband in 2019

-She was trying to collect money from his life insurance policy, prosecutors said, and planned to marry her then-boyfriend Chad Daybell, an Idaho author who wrote several religious novels about prophecies and the end of the world.
+Chad Daybell was sentenced to death for the deaths of Vallow Daybell's children, 7-year-old Joshua "JJ" Vallow and 16-year-old Tylee Ryan, and his wife, Tammy.
+Authorities in Idaho said the case included bizarre claims by Chad Daybell and Vallow Daybell that the children were zombies and that Vallow Daybell was a goddess tasked with ushering in an apocalypse.

-Jurors deliberated for a total of three hours over two days.
-Vallow Daybell, who isn’t an attorney but chose to defend herself at trial, sat mostly still as the verdict was read but glanced occasionally at jurors as they were asked to confirm they found her guilty on the single charge.
+Vallow Daybell, who isn’t an attorney but chose to defend herself at trial in Arizona, sat mostly still as the verdict was read but glanced occasionally at jurors as they were asked to confirm they found her guilty on the single charge.

-One of the jurors, Victoria Lewis, told reporters outside the courthouse that Vallow Daybell didn't do herself any favors by choosing to represent herself.
+One of the jurors, Victoria Lewis, said outside the courthouse that Vallow Daybell didn't do herself any favors by choosing to represent herself.

-“Many days she was just smiling and laughing and didn't seem to take anything very seriously,” Lewis said.
+“Many days she was just smiling and laughing and didn't seem to take anything very seriously,” Lewis told reporters.

-Vallow Daybell told the jury that during the encounter inside the house, Vallow chased her with a bat, and her brother shot him in self-defense after she left the house.
+Vallow Daybell told the jury that Vallow chased her with a bat inside her home, and her brother shot Vallow in self-defense as she left the house.
+She told jurors the death was a tragedy, not a crime.

-The trial marked the first of two criminal trials in Arizona for Vallow Daybell.
-She is scheduled to go on trial again in early June on a charge of conspiring to murder Brandon Boudreaux, the ex-husband of Vallow Daybell’s niece.
-Boudreaux survived the attempt.

-Vallow Daybell will be sentenced in Vallow's death after her second trial.
-She is already serving three life sentences in the Idaho case.
+“We gotcha, and you're not the smartest person in the room," Woodcock said when asked if she has a message for Vallow Daybell.
+“Everybody's going to forget about you.”

+The Associated Press left email messages seeking comment Tuesday from the Maricopa County Attorney’s Office, which prosecuted the case, and the lawyers who served as legal advisers to Vallow Daybell during the trial.

-Last week at the Arizona trial, Adam Cox, another brother of Vallow Daybell, testified on behalf of the prosecution, telling jurors that he had no doubt that his siblings were behind Vallow’s death.
+Last week Adam Cox, another brother of Vallow Daybell, testified on behalf of the prosecution, telling jurors that he had no doubt that his siblings were behind Vallow’s death.

 Adam Cox said the killing happened just before he and Vallow were planning an intervention to bring his sister back into the mainstream of their shared faith in the Church of Jesus Christ of Latter-day Saints.
 He testified that before Vallow’s death, his sister had told people her husband was no longer living and that a zombie was living inside his body.

-Note: This story was first published on April 22, 2025.
-It was updated on April, 25, 2025, to correct the sentence given to Chad Daybell in the murders of his wife and his girlfriend’s two youngest children.
-He was sentenced to death, not life in prison.